benjaminpcollins/benjaminpcollins/README.md

 ## 📂 Repositories

 You'll find here a mix of:
-- Scripts and tools for astronomical image processing
-- Custom `Jupyter Notebooks` for SED fitting, photometry, and data visualisation
+- Custom `Jupyter Notebooks` for SED fitting, photometry, and astronomical image processing
 - Notes, templates, and utilities developed during my MSc and research projects

 ---